Image

 Phase 3

-• Participants need to be at least 18 years old and have a current MAC lung infection.
+• Participants must be 18 years or older, with a confirmed MAC lung infection.

 Study details